Reporting a Hate Crime

 - At an Overseas Campus, Stanford In Washington/New York or the Hopkins Marine Station, report the incident to the Associate Dean of Students, Darrell Green.

 - In any setting other than those listed above, report the incident to the Dean of Students.

 Step 4.
 Fill out Protected Identity Harm Reporting Form

-In order to best keep track of these incidences, even for those that are deemed or thought to be hate crimes, please fill out a Protected Identity Harm incident report.
+A. To best keep track of these incidents, even for those that are deemed or thought to be hate crimes or crimes based on hate, please fill out a Protected Identity Harm incident report.